andreas-hjortgaard/music_genre_classification/README.md

 ## Dependencies
 The code depends on the [Shark Machine Learning Library](https://github.com/Shark-ML/Shark) for training RBMs and on [Marsyas](https://github.com/marsyas/marsyas) for the music information retrieval.

-Besides the libraries, you also need a dataset of music audio files divided into 10 genres, which is not supplied with this source code.
+Besides the libraries, you also need the GTZAN genre collection dataset that consists og 1000 music audio files divided into 10 genres.
+The dataset can be retrieved here: http://marsyas.info/downloads/datasets.html

 ## Report
-See the report for a detailed description of the method and the results.
+See [the report](https://github.com/andreas-hjortgaard/music_genre_classification/raw/master/musical_features_rbm.pdf) for a detailed description of the method and the results.